Work in progress

 The pattern consists of text and a primary action button.
 It does not include a checkbox or yes/no radios.
-See the Design History for the reasons behind this decision.
+See the design notes for the reasons behind this decision.

 The content of the declaration should be specific to the service, but should always be clear and concise.
 It should include information about what will happen if the user makes a false declaration.